-- How many resident representative/family interviews were completed? - The system does not automatically provide information for these questions: - Were at least two residents who are on transmission-based precautions (COVID-19 and/or non-COVID-19 TBP) in the initial pool?
-Document the name of the residents. - Ensure any resident on the matrix (CMS-802) who has a unique significant concern was included in the initial pool or was screened and ruled out.
-For example, if only one resident with a facility-acquired pressure ulcer is noted on the matrix, include the resident in the initial pool. - Discuss any discrepancy between the matrix (CMS-802) and information from the interview, observation, and limited record review. - What is the status and pertinent information for complaint and FRI residents? - Enter the total number of new admissions.
+- Review the list of initial pool areas of concerns (i.e., FIs) and ensure the team discusses potential staffing concerns.
+To see specific details (e.g., residents, assigned surveyor, and initial pool notes), refer to the Resident Marked for FI by Care Area Report.
+CASPER PBJ Staffing Data information is flagged as "PBJ Staffing" with a link to the staffing details. - How many resident representative/family interviews were completed? - The system does not automatically provide information for these questions: - Ensure any resident on the matrix who has a unique significant concern was included in the initial pool or was screened and ruled out.
+For example, if only one resident with a facility-acquired pressure ulcer is noted on the matrix, include the resident in the initial pool. - Discuss any discrepancy between the matrix and information from the interview, observation, and limited record review. - What is the status and pertinent information for complaint and FRI residents? - Enter the total number of new admissions.